 - If your work is declined, we ask that you wait three months before submitting again to the same genre, unless an editor requests more work from you.

 - Please send your piece as a Word doc.
+PDFs are acceptable, if necessary.

 - We do not discriminate on the basis of age, ancestry, disability, family status, gender identity or expression, national origin, race, religion, sex or sexual orientation, or for any other reason.